populationgenomics/talos/design_docs/MOI_Checks.md

 Static Objects:

-- Comp-Het mapping: a lookup object of `Var_1: Var_2` for all variant pairs
+- Comp-Het mapping: a lookup object of the strings `Var_1: [Var_2, Var_3, ...]` for all variant pairs
-  - When each variant is assessed, we check if the variant fits with the expected MOI alone.
+  - As each variant is assessed, we first check if the variant fits with the expected MOI alone.
 If the variant alone doesn't pass the relevant MOI test, we can then check if it was seen as a compound-het with a `second hit`.
 If this is the case then we can report the variant pair as a plausible variant combination.
 - Configuration File: used throughout the pipeline, this contains all runtime settings